 Not only accessible, AR is becoming an integral technology in more and more industries.
 Maybe the most uplifting fact is that the tech is still evolving at a fast pace.
 It’s in a “wild west” phase of trial and innovation.

-I don’t want to just gloss over such an interesting subject, so I’m going to give you now a quick rundown of what this article is about below.
+We don’t want to just gloss over such an interesting subject, so we’re going to give you a quick rundown of what this article is about below.
 Feel free to jump to any section that interests you, and let’s begin.

 What is augmented reality (AR)?

-Unfortunately, its evolution was slow going at times and things seemed bleak in those first years of development.
-One of the first ever augmented reality systems was developed in 1992 for the US Air Force.
+Unfortunately, its evolution was slow at times and things seemed bleak in those first years of development.
+One of the first ever augmented reality systems was developed in 1992 for the U.S. Air Force.
 It needed a special helmet and a full upper-body exoskeleton to work.
-It was cumbersome, expensive and it couldn’t run Pokemon Go.
+It was cumbersome, expensive and it couldn’t even run Pokemon Go.

 Things have changed dramatically in the last decade as technology caught up to our imagination.
 Augmented reality was embraced by multiple platforms, including mobile.

-Among the first new devices were the wearable augmented reality glasses.
-This device had its ancestor feature – they were worn on the head, like normal glasses.
-Through their lenses the user could see virtual objects that looked pretty real for that time.
+Among the first new devices to leverage this groundbreaking technology were wearable augmented reality glasses.
+This device had its ancestor’s feature – they were worn on the head, like normal glasses.
+Through their lenses, the user could see virtual objects that looked pretty real for that time.

 Even more noteworthy is the great software evolution that augmented reality was undergoing: the announcement of the first frameworks dedicated to the technology.
 Among them was Qualcomm’s Vuforia, released in 2011, which was coming to multiple platforms.
-The Vuforia developers proved the power of mobile augmented reality.
-That acted as the starting point to develop native AR libraries for mobile OS’s.
+Vuforia developers proved the power of mobile augmented reality, and that acted as the starting point to develop native AR libraries for mobile OS’s.

-Seen as a thriving technology, Augmented reality started to gain traction and the tech giants scrambled to develop native frameworks for multiple platforms.
+Seen as a thriving technology, augmented reality started to gain traction and tech giants scrambled to develop native frameworks for multiple platforms.
 Apple unveiled in 2017 their new and powerful AR framework, ARKit for the iOS.
-Google founded ARCore, the Android rival of ARKit.
-Wikitude continued its development, and EasyAR, Maxst, DeepAR became other powerful AR competitors for bringing the best AR experience.
+Then Google founded ARCore, the Android rival of ARKit.
+Wikitude continued its development, and EasyAR, Maxst, and DeepAR became powerful competitors aiming to bring the best AR experience.

 Augmented reality on mobile

-Now more and more businesses worldwide are enhancing user experience by implementing AR-powered interactions.
+Nowadays more and more businesses worldwide are enhancing the user experience by implementing AR-powered interactions.
 We’ve had the pleasure of working on such projects ourselves, and we’re going to go through one of our favorites.

 Art is highly subjective.
-Artwork has personal meaning to us, it gains emotional value.
+Artworks have personal meaning to us, and they gain emotional value.
 That’s why buying a painting, for example, is a lot more difficult than buying a nightstand.

 You don’t always know where art galleries are and even if you do, who’s to tell if you’ll find something that speaks to you on a deeper level?